-ARC works with customer agencies to develop and implement processes to ensure the accuracy of their accounting information.
+ARC works with Customer Agencies to develop and implement processes to ensure the accuracy of their accounting information.
 This includes reviewing open commitment, obligation, expense accrual, customer agreement, and open billing document reports for completeness, accuracy, and validity.
-This review is conducted by customer agencies or ARC staff no less frequently than quarterly.
+This review is conducted by Customer Agencies no less frequently than quarterly.
 Based on the review, a determination is made on the action(s) needed to adjust or remove any invalid items in ARC's accounting records.